rgommezz/react-native-offline/README.md

 - Reducer to keep your connectivity state in the Redux store
 - **Redux middleware to intercept internet request actions in offline mode and apply DRY principle**
 - Compatibility with async middleware libraries like redux-thunk, redux-saga and redux-observable
-- A saga to place the logic outside of your components
+- A saga to place the network event subscriptions outside of your components
 - **A step further than `NetInfo` detecting internet access besides network connectivity**
 - Offline queue support to automatically re-dispatch actions when connection is back online or **dismiss actions based on other actions dispatched (i.e navigation related)**
 - Ability to check connectivity regularly